 The microphone, dust particulate inlet and wind sensor are mounted on the top of the box, while the vibration sensor comes with a 25m extension cable to allow secure mounting to a suitable, solid surface.

 The Guardian can be powered by 110 VAC or 240 VAC.
 It is supplied with a 110V cable as standard (colored blue) as this is common for many sites.
 It can be optionally provided with a 240V (colored yellow) cable with a standard 3-pin plug.

 To connect up, the power cable is run through a gland to the outside world and the plug fitted.

 The monitor is delivered with the data connection configured and active, so there is nothing extra needed here.
-For more information visit the Connection page.

 Three wires extend from the main enclosure, two for the mobile data antennas and one for the GPS antenna.
 The antennas have magnetic bases and can be mounted to the main box or higher for better connection.

 The monitor's enclosure can be mounted to a wall using the brackets at each corner.